gobbyo/IoT/docs/tutorial-rasp-d2cipandhostname.md

 # Tutorial: Send Hostname and IP address to the Cloud

 In this tutorial you'll create device code that sends a message to IoT Hub.
-Knowing your Raspberry Pi's hostname and IP address is needed to connect via ssh or from Visual Studio Code.
+Knowing your Raspberry Pi's hostname and IP address is helpful information needed to connect via ssh or from Visual Studio Code.

 [todo] image needed